gmodn/general_assets/README.md

 Materials - These are Materials for pretty much anything.

 Sounds - Sounds like Music, ambient noises, other things like that.

+Clothing - Clothing for the citizen (NOTE: Must be moved into the base s&box folder for them to appear in the menu!)

+Shaders - Shaders for the game and stuff